tmllull/intervalsicu-to-influxdb/README.md

 All the arguments are optional, but take in consideration the following variations when run it:

 - No arguments: retrieve the wellness and activities data for today (this is the basic use to run with a cronjob)
+- date: retrieve data for the defined date (in format YYYY-MM-DD)
-- Start date: retrieve data from the starting date (in format YYYY-MM-DD) until today
+- start-date: retrieve data from the starting date (in format YYYY-MM-DD) until today
-- End date: retrieve data until specified date (in format YYYY-MM-DD).
+- end-date: retrieve data until specified date (in format YYYY-MM-DD).
 Use it with `start-date`
-- Streams: retrieve the streams for the activities
+- streams: retrieve the streams for the activities
-- Reset: delete the current bucket and recreate again
+- reset: delete the current bucket and recreate again

 NOTE: on the first run, the bucket is created automatically if not exists on InfluxDB